Ogi-kun/bindbc-allegro5/README.md

 For most use cases, it’s probably not necessary to check for `AllegroSupport.badLibrary` or `AllegroSupport.noLibrary`.
 The bindbc-loader package provides [a means to fetch error information](https://github.com/BindBC/bindbc-loader#error-handling) regarding load failures.
 This information can be written to a log file before aborting the program.

-See next section for the supported versions of each Allegro library and the corresponding version IDs to pass to the compiler.
+See [Package Declarations section](#package-declarations) for the supported versions of each Allegro library and the corresponding version IDs to pass to the compiler.

 ### The Static Bindings

 First things first: static _bindings_ do not require static _linking_.
 The static bindings have a link-time dependency on either the shared _or_ static Allegro libraries and any satellite Allegro libraries the program uses.
 On Windows, you can link with the static libraries or, to use the DLLs, the import libraries.
 On other systems, you can link with either the static libraries or directly with the shared libraries.

 Static bindings requires the Allegro development packages be installed on your system.
 [Allegro releases on GitHub](https://github.com/liballeg/allegro5/releases) provide precompiled Windows binaries.
-On OS X, you can use (Homebrew)[https://formulae.brew.sh/formula/allegro].
+On OS X, you can use [Homebrew](https://formulae.brew.sh/formula/allegro).
 On Unix-like systems, you can install them via your system package manager.
 See [Allegro downloads page](https://liballeg.org/download.html) for details and additional options.

 When linking with the shared (or import) libraries, there is a runtime dependency on the shared library just as there is when using the dynamic bindings.
 The difference is that the shared libraries are no longer loaded manually–loading is handled automatically by the system when the program is launched.
 Attempting to call `loadAllegro` with the static binding enabled will result in a compilation error.